 Download PDF: BDEEP Series B Volume 11 – Malta [2MB]

-Volume Details: Part 1 of 1; First published by The Stationary Office in 2006, with a Second Impression in 2008.
+Volume Details: Part 1 of 1; First published by The Stationery Office in 2006, with a Second Impression in 2008.
 Electronic version reproduced with permission of the editor under an Open Government Licence.

 Editor Details: SIMON C SMITH is Professor of International History at the University of Hull.
 His publication include British Relations with the Malay Rulers from Decentralization to Malayan Independence, 1930-1957 (1995), British Imperialism, 1750-1970 (1998), Kuwait 1950-65: Britain, the al-Sabah, and Oil (1999), Britain’s Revival and Fall in the Gulf: Kuwait, Bahrain, Qatar, and the Trucial States, 1950-71 (2004), and Ending Empire in the Middle East: Britain, the United States and Post-War Decolonization, 1945-73 (2012).